-A handful of pecans - about 19 halves - is a good source of fiber, thiamin, and zinc, and an excellent source of copper and manganese - a mineral that's essential for metabolism and bone health.
+A handful of pecans - about 19 halves - is a good source of fiber, thiamin and zinc, and an excellent source of copper and manganese.

-To top it off, pecans contain polyphenols, specifically flavonoids - which are the types of bioactive compounds found in brightly colored produce.2 So think of pecans as a supernut.
+To top it off, pecans contain polyphenols, specifically flavonoids - which are the types of bioactive compounds found in brightly colored produce.